Kenneth and Mamie Clark: Career

 After Phipps Clark graduated, she struggled being a psychologist as an African-American woman living in New York.
 She found it difficult to get a job; she lost some opportunities to less qualified White men and women.
 In the summer of 1939, Mamie took one of her first jobs as a secretary in the legal office of African-American lawyer Charles Hamilton Houston.
 This law firm involved the planning of legal action that would challenge the segregation laws.
 In 1944, she found a job through a family friend at the American Public Health Association analyzing research about nurses, which she hated.
 She stayed at that job for one year but was grossly overqualified for the position, which she found embarrassing.
 She then obtained a position at the United States Armed Forces Institute as a research psychologist but she still felt pigeonholed.
 In 1945 she was able to get a better job working for the United States Armed Forces Institute as a research psychologist; but, as World War II ended they did not feel the need to employ her anymore.
 She was fired in 1946.
 Later that year, Phipps Clark got a job in New York at the Riverdale Children's Association where she saw potential to perform meaningful work.
 Founded by Quakers in 1836 as the Colored Orphan Asylum, in 1944, just two years before Dr. Clark arrived, the then 108 year old institution had changed its name.
 At Riverdale, she conducted psychological tests and counseled young, homeless Black people.
 While there, she saw first hand how insufficient psychological services were for minority children.
-Many of the children were being called mentally retarded by the state but Clark tested them and found they had IQs above then accepted levels for such claims.
+Many of the children were being called intellectually disabled by the state but Clark tested them and found they had IQs above then accepted levels for such claims.
 She saw society's segregation as the cause for gang warfare, poverty, and low academic performance of minorities.
 This was a "kick start" to her life's work and led to her most significant contributions in the field of developmental psychology.

 Kenneth and Mamie Clark decided to try to improve social services for troubled youth in Harlem as there were virtually no mental-health services in the community.
 Kenneth Clark was then an assistant professor at the City College of New York and Phipps Clark was a psychological consultant doing testing at the Riverdale Children's Association.
 Kenneth Bancroft Clark and Mamie Phipps Clark approached social service agencies in New York City urging them to expand their programs to provide social work, psychological evaluation, and remediation for youth in Harlem.
 None of the agencies took up their proposal.
 The Clarks "realized that we were not going to get a child guidance clinic opened that way.
 So we decided to open it ourselves."